FlowingCode/backend-core/README.md

 Commons-Backend is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-Commons-Backend is written by Flowing Code S.A.
+Commons-Backend is written by Flowing Code

 # Developer Guide